 After a while, I saw this small tv screen that shown upcoming tours.
-We could choose from English, Polish, Spanish, French, Italian and German.
-The frequency was similar that the one in Wieliczka salt mine.
+We could choose from English, Polish, Spanish, French, Italian, and German.
+The frequency was similar that the one in the Wieliczka salt mine.
 English was every 30 minutes or so.
 Other languages were in between 30-60 minutes each.

-I asked for 5 adult tickets and English tour guide.
+I asked for 5 adult tickets and an English tour guide.
 At that, the lady handed me a small piece of paper and asked to write our names on it.
 Didn’t expect that so I asked for more info but the lady only said to write all of our names.

-As a pharmacist, I’m not legally allowed to ask my patients for their name or any other personal information because of newly established GDPR law.
+As a pharmacist, I’m not legally allowed to ask my patients for their name or any other personal information because of the newly established GDPR law.
 To have 5 names written on a piece a paper and then slide it over to the lady was so odd for me.

 Didn’t get an explanation of why is that necessary.

 I have a very doctor like handwriting.
 It’s terrible and even I have issues reading after myself sometimes.
-So naturally the lady laughed after glancing at the paper I handed her, and starter decrypting our names and I guess typing it to the computer.
-After a while, she asked for 60zlotys per person and handed me 5 stickers with Auschwitz gate and 2:30 written on it along with 5 bills, each with our names on it.
+So naturally, the lady laughed after glancing at the paper I handed her, and starter decrypting our names and I guess typing it to the computer.
+After a while, she asked for 60zlotys per person and handed me 5 stickers with Auschwitz gate and 2:30 written on them along with 5 bills, each with our names on it.

 I could only guess where to go next.
-From Wieliczka experience, I assumed the tour queues would be labeled with the flag of the language but I was mistaken.
+From Wieliczka’s experience, I assumed the tour queues would be labeled with the flag of the language but I was mistaken.
 So I asked where is the English one and we stepped in line.
 It was 2:20 and our tour started at 2:30.

-All of the websites inform you that you can’t bring bags inside so obviously we left everything besides phones and water bottle in our car.
+All of the websites inform you that you can’t bring bags inside so obviously we left everything besides phones and water bottles in our car.
 Just like the Wieliczka, there were plenty of parking spaces and guys in neon vests pointing you towards it.
 Ours was like 8 minutes from the Auschwitz entrance.

 When it was our turn I handed the tickets to the old guy.
-Suddenly he read my fathers name out loud.
+Suddenly he read my father’s name out loud.
 Another surprise.
 For a guy working on an American tour guide entrance, he had terrible English.
 I asked him what is going on and he just said: “one ticket one ID”.
-Obviously we left it all in our car.
+Obviously, we left it all in our car.
 I tried to explain to him that, but the language barrier was so strong I said fuck it.
 Let’s run to our car and get the ids hopefully in time for our tour.

 Gosh, we were all so sweaty it was disgusting.
 We actually run to our car and got back to stand the line.
 Again.
 We each showed our id to the old guy and he let us in.
-Not to talk about my family much but we all have very volatile nature and we were tired and sweaty.
+Not to talk about my family much but we all have a very volatile nature and we were tired and sweaty.
 We were furious.
 Little did we know we were nowhere near our tour yet.

 From one gate to another, where we went through the body checkup.
 We didn’t even have bags but we had to go through a metal detector.
 Guys had to strip their belts into the bin to get through with it.
 It was 2:32.
 We were already late only to find out we need to wait in yet another line.
 We were done.
 It felt like the whole trip was ruined before it even started.

-At this stopping point, we were handed recorder with a set of headphones.
+At this stopping point, we were handed a recorder with a set of headphones.
 The ones that go over your head and to the both of your ears.
 Much better than the previous ones.
-The girl working there handed me another 5 stickers and I told her we already have those but no one told us what are we supposed to do with it.
+The girl working there handed me another 5 stickers and I told her we already have those but no one told us what are we supposed to do with them.
 Like it was the most obvious thing in the world, she told us to stick it on our shirt.
 So we did and we saw a lady in the back with an “English” sign on it so we run towards her.
 She was already speaking to our group of 20 people.
 We were late, out of breath, sweaty and upset we already drank half of our water supply.